Henri George Doll

-Henri George Doll (13 August 1902 in Paris - 25 July 1991 in Montfort-l'Amaury, France) was a French-American scientist.
+Henri George Doll (13 August 1902 in Paris - 25 July 1991 in Montfort-l'Amaury, France) was a French-American geologist.

 Biography

-Doll was a leading figure in the development of oil well logging and a key technical leader of the Schlumberger oilfield services company.
-A graduate of the École Polytechnique and École des Mines, he married Anne Schlumberger, daughter of one of the Schlumberger brothers (Conrad), and joined their company.
+Doll was a leading figure in the development of oil-well logging and a key technical leader of the Schlumberger oilfield services company.
+A graduate of the École Polytechnique and École des Mines, he married Anne Gruner Schlumberger, daughter of one of the Schlumberger brothers (Conrad Schlumberger), and joined their company.

-His contributions include the induction logging technique, and during World War II he led the development of the jeep-borne mine detector.
+His contributions include the induction-logging technique, and during World War II he led the development of the jeep-borne mine detector.
 He received a Certificate of Appreciation from the United States government, and was made an officer of the Légion d'honneur.